PleXone2019/arissploit/README.md

 > Scanners

-    INFO: The program that scans the specified Internet resource, archive or website.
+    INFO: The program that scans the specified internet resource, archive or website.
 Also network scanners can scan open ports or your local network and IPs!